Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-AppOnSF.md

  8) Make a code change and deploy to Staging Slot
  9) Deploy to the Staging Slot
  10) Perform a Slot Swap
+ 12) Monitoring and Diagnostics
- 11) Automation using ARM Templates
+ 13) Automation using ARM Templates